Final Approval Given to Plan to Unite MaineHealth Members as a Single Not for Profit Organization

-The Maine-based hospital members, including Southern Maine Health Care, of MaineHealth will come together on Jan.
-1, putting the strength of their entire system behind the care delivered in each community they serve.
+The Maine-based hospital members of MaineHealth will come together on Jan.
+1, putting the strength of their entire system behind the care delivered in each and every community they serve.

 The Corporators of MaineHealth, who are community representatives from across the system with a role overseeing the not-for-profit organization, voted at their annual meeting today in favor of a unification plan that has been under discussion for the past two years.
 The action means that, as of Jan.
 1, Maine Medical Center, Southern Maine Health Care, LincolnHealth, Coastal Healthcare Alliance, Western Maine Health, Franklin Community Health Network and Maine Behavioral Healthcare will all be governed by a single Board of Trustees.
 However, each local organization will retain a local board that will have a significant role in overseeing the care delivered in each community.

-The organizations oversee local health systems across the state serving 1.1 million people.
+The organizations oversee local health systems based in Portland, Biddeford, Norway, Farmington, Belfast, Rockport and Damariscotta as well as the Spring Harbor psychiatric hospital in Westbrook.
+These local organizations also include a range of physician practices and other healthcare facilities across an area serving 1.1 million people.
 The new, combined entity will have approximately 19,000 employees and more than $3 billion in annual revenues.

 The inability to deploy resources across a system of free-standing member organizations had become a significant problem for community hospitals in recent years, as many came under increasing financial pressure because of changes in the way health care is being delivered.